robenkleene/audio-references/modular/modules/phrase-seq-16.md

 ## Changing the Sequence via MIDI

-- "SEQ #: 1-16" are mapped to `0-10V`
-- The manual says that `C4-D5#` are supposed to be mapped to "SEQ #: 1-16", but in practice that doesn't seem to work.
-- In practice what seems to work is starting from `C3` for `1` and moving up by one octave for each subsequent sequence, e.g., `C4` for `2`, etc...
-- Under this method, `C8` is the highest note and that maps to "SEQ #: `9`"
+By default "SEQ #: 1-16" are mapped to `0-10V`.
+To configure it to more easily map to MIDI notes, right-click and select "Seq CV in: 0-10V, <C4-D5#>, Trig-Incr".
+It doesn't look like there's any way to see which state this setting is in, but clicking it once seems to put it into the note mode.

+In the note mode `C3` will be "SEQ #: `1`" and `C3#` will be "SEQ #: `2`". `D4#` is "SEQ #: `16`"